1924 Estonian coup attempt: Aftermath

 Although the attempted coup was over in five hours, the manhunt for participants continued for several days.

-On December 5, 1924, a battle took place near Tallinn in Iru.
-Police officers shot three prominent Communists: Arnold Sommerling, Evald Ambos and Osvald Piiri.
-On December 7 there was a police operation in Vilmsi Street in Tallinn.
-The police raided a house at 50 Vilmsi Street and shot three Communists: G. Kreuks, V. Bogdanov and R. Pälson.
+On 5 December 1924, a battle took place near Tallinn in Iru.
+Police officers shot three prominent communists: Arnold Sommerling, Evald Ambos and Osvald Piiri.
+On 7 December there was a police operation in Vilmsi Street in Tallinn.
+The police raided a house at 50 Vilmsi Street and shot three Communists: G. Kreuks, V. Bogdanov and Rudolf Pälson.

 Some of the main organisers, including Jaan Anvelt and Rudolf Vakmann, managed to escape to the Soviet Union.
 Later, they were arrested and executed by Soviet authorities during the Great Purge.

 The Estonian government awarded the Cross of Liberty to ten people for their contribution: Johan Laidoner, Johan Unt, Hermann Rossländer, Rudolf Aaman, Richard Brücker, Rudolf Kaptein, August Keng, Alfred Klemmer, Albert Pesur and August Schaurup.
 That was the last occasion that the award was granted.

+A monument to the cadets who died during the coup attempt (also known as the Tondi Boys Statue) was unveiled in 1928 in Tondi (at Tondi tänav 55/57), which was designed by Amandus Adamson.
+Destroyed by the Soviets in 1941, it was rebuilt at the original location and unveiled on Tallinn Day on 15 May 2009 by sculptor Jaak Soans.

 Estonia was eventually invaded and occupied by the Soviet Union during and after the World War II until the restoration of the country's independence in 1991.
-During the 1944-1991 Soviet occupation of Estonia, the 1924 communist coup attempt was referred to by the authorities as the Tallinn Uprising of December 1, 1924, and described as part of a Marxist world revolution.
+During the 1944-1991 Soviet occupation of Estonia, the 1924 communist coup attempt was referred to by the authorities as the Tallinn Uprising of 1 December 1924, and described as part of a Marxist world revolution.